-For patients, it’s a chance to improve or extend their life.
-For donors, it’s a cherished gift that reveals their enduring, generous spirit.
+For patients, it’s a cherished gift and a chance to improve or extend their life.
+For donors, it’s an enduring demonstration of a compassionate and generous spirit.

-As a transplant patient who is referred to UT Southwestern Medical Center, you're getting more than expert physicians and surgeons assigned to your care – you’re also getting an extensive support team of health care professionals, including:
+As a transplant patient who is referred to UT Southwestern Medical Center, you're getting more than expert physicians and surgeons assigned to your care – you’re also getting a dedicated support team of health care professionals, including:

 - Specially trained inpatient and outpatient nurses

 - Social workers

 - Financial coordinators

 Each plays a unique and critical role in the complex world of transplantation medicine, but all have the same mission: Deliver seamless, patient-focused care, starting at the initial evaluation appointment and continuing through the waiting period, surgery, and follow-up.